Markov-Andrey/Sweet-Castle/README.md

   - A forgotten password is sent to the user's email
   - Sending mail is replicated through setting pending tasks so as not to load the server (queue: work or supervisor for Linux)
 - Traits were used to render identical pieces of code
+- Livewire:
-- Comments are updated via livewire (polymorphic model in case of scaling)
+- Comments are updated (polymorphic model in case of scaling)
+- CRUD rewritten with Livewire and Alpine JS.
+Everything is updated without reloading the page.